bloom-works/opportunities/readme.md

 - [UX Designer](https://github.com/govbloom/opportunities/blob/master/UX%20Designer.md)

-We will soon be looking for:

-- User Experience designers and researchers
-- Project leads

 ### How to apply
 If you are interested in working with us, reach out at hello@govbloom.com.
 Send us your resume, and a little about why you want to work with us.